Interview by Taylor Jessen, for The Animation Show March 2007

 i guess probably for a lot of those same reasons. bill was the only thing to come from the strip that i thought was worth expanding on, and my first thought was to turn it into a book, sort of a combination of bill strips and writing and photography and stuff... the material was pretty ok but really unfocused. and then i realized i really knew nothing about making a book and wondered why this wasn't just my next movie. so i threw out half the material and kept writing and that's when bill's story finally deepened and took on the important dimensions in "OK", because suddenly i could use all my filmmaking tools to tell the story. and during production i kept on writing and decided it would make the most sense to keep expanding and make it all a longer three part story, with "OK" as the first chapter.

-there were a couple unproduced feature scripts from around 1999-2000 but they were terrible. i had a feature film deal set up at fox before their 2D animation division imploded, but ever nothing got off the ground, they shot down all of my ideas and in hindsight i'm glad they did. at one point, i can't remember when, but i was going to direct a long live-action short for them first, but the person in charge of me over there thought my idea was too weird. i still actually kind of like that script though.
+Is this the longest narrative piece you've yet attempted?
+Or are there unpublished short stories? there were a couple unproduced feature scripts from around 1999-2000 but they were terrible. i had a feature film deal set up at fox before their 2D animation division imploded, but ever nothing got off the ground, they shot down all of my ideas and in hindsight i'm glad they did. at one point, i can't remember when, but i was going to direct a long live-action short for them first, but the person in charge of me over there thought my idea was too weird. i still actually kind of like that script though.

 Can you give a logline for it?

+it involved a guy in a rocket ship who crashes and winds up marooned on a strange planet. and something terrible happens to him.
 This is the first time your normal speaking voice has made it into one of your shorts.
 Did you ever consider hiring an actor to narrate or was it always going to be you?

 yeah, i was going to get a movie star at first but that would have probably been a bad idea... you usually just get an hour or less with the person and that could never jive with how i work, especially when i'm rewriting and changing so much as i go. "slow and intuitive filmmaking" does not mesh with hollywood schedules. this was also the first movie i wound up doing every angle of the sound design on, mixing and recording in my apartment, so doing the narration too just ended up being a marriage of convenience. i don't fancy myself a great actor or anything, i was just the easiest scapegoat around to torture thirty additional takes out of at two in the morning.